 By using Google Calendar, you can color code your work activities and see how much time you are spending on certain tasks.
 This can be helpful if you’re wasting too much time on social media, or if one client’s work is taking up the majority of your time.

 You’ll also be able to see which clients and projects are taking up the bulk of your day’s work, and if you’re getting paid enough to properly compensation for those time slots.

 If you see that a certain project is taking up much more time than it should, it’s time to either raise your rates or talk to your client about working on something else.

-3. FocusBooster timer
+4. FocusBooster timer

 One of the best things I’ve done for my productivity is to use a timer.
 A timer helps me stay focused and keeps me on track.
 Not only that, but a timer can help you increase your pay rate.